School of Continuing and Professional Studies > Faculty & Staff > Faculty Resources > Graduate Teaching Directives

 a.
 Consult with the appropriate Grad Programs Coordinator to discuss the course’s purpose, “typical” student likely to enroll as well as course syllabus expectations and deadlines:

 b.
-Build your syllabus in accordance with the Graduate Programs Syllabus Template.
+Build your syllabus in accordance with the Graduate Programs Course Information Guide Template.
 For further resources (e.g., designing assignments, gathering materials, etc.), see DePaul’s Teaching Commons.

 c.
 Submit your proposed syllabus to the appropriate program coordinator two months prior to the start of the quarter in order to provide time for iterative review, feedback and eventual approval.
 To have syllabus posted on the SCPS website, see A8.